YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/edit_operations.rst

             <copy-config> operation, which replaces the entire target
             configuration, only the configuration actually present in the <config> parameter is affected.

+        .. cpp:enumerator:: read

+            When reading configuration or operational data from a network device and a specific leaf is desired to be read, the operation can be set to `read` on that leaf.
+See example below

         .. cpp:enumerator:: not_set

             Default value to which all configuration data is initialized to, indicating no operation has been selected.
 If no operation is selected, ``merge`` is performed